AdobeDocs/analytics-platform.en/help/guided-analysis/overview.md

 1. Click **[!UICONTROL Create new]** to see the different view options and choose a different starting point for your analysis.

    ![Create a new modal](assets/create-new-modal.png){style="border:1px solid gray"}

-If your organization is not yet provisioned for guided analysis, contact your Adobe Account Team.

 ## Interface